zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Log in to Discovery Service on localhost

-To access Discovery Service on localhost using HTTPS, provide valid mainframe credentials or token.
+To access Discovery Service on localhost using HTTPS, provide valid mainframe credentials or a token.
-Below is the table showing the different security techniques used to protect the Discovery Service endpoints in both HTTP and HTTPS mode.
+The following table shows the different security techniques used to protect the Discovery Service endpoints in both HTTP and HTTPS modes.

 |                                      |               |                               |                               |
 |--------------------------------------|---------------|-------------------------------|-------------------------------|